Vinyl Liner Pools vs. Fiberglass Pools: An Honest Comparison

 Most vinyl liner pools cost at least $10,000 less than similar fiberglass or concrete pools.

-- The warranty only covers the seams of the liner, where the sections of material are fused together.
+- The warranty may only cover the seams of the liner, where the sections of material are fused together.

-- The warranty does not cover any labor, water, or other expenses.
+- The warranty may not cover any labor, water, or other expenses.

 Conclusion